 Basic soap is very cheap but very boring.
 Unless you buy unscented soap, you are stuck with a single fragrance.
 Plus, shop-bought soap can be harsh to use as it often contains SLS (Sodium Laureth Sulphate) which is known for drying out the skin and can cause irritation.
 I have been swapping out bar soap for aqueous cream recently which is less drying, but it still has SLS in it.

 Recently I got the idea to take this a step further and make my own eco-friendly soap from scratch.
 I got very excited about all the gorgeous ingredients I could add, and how natural it would be.
-I had thoughts of making soap with lavender oil (my most favourite smell), and something moisturising, because my hands get so very dry.
+I had thoughts of making soap with lavender oil (my favorite smell), and something moisturizing, because my hands get so very dry.

-However, it wasn’t long before I realised that traditional soap making involves the use of a very toxic ingredient called lye, also known as caustic soda.
+However, it wasn’t long before I realized that traditional soap making involves the use of a very toxic ingredient called lye, also known as caustic soda.

 Lye is very corrosive.
 It will burn off your skin on contact.
 The fumes, when added to water, absolutely must not be inhaled.
 Of the many articles I came across on the subject, several made very clear the importance of a ventilated room and protective clothing when using it.

 I quickly realized there was no way I wanted to have lye anywhere near me or my family.
 So, I put the soap-making idea to bed until I came across another, much safer option, which is the one I want to share with you today.

 This method is much safer and more fun too.
 You could even get your kids to help, as long as they are constantly supervised of course (hot soap will be involved).